crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods/README.md

 To be able to run on legacy WEP hardware with minor upgrades, TKIP uses RC4 as its cipher.
 TKIP also provides a rekeying mechanism.
 TKIP ensures that every data packet is sent with a unique encryption key (Interim Key/Temporal Key + Packet Sequence Counter).
 Key mixing increases the complexity of decoding the keys by giving an attacker substantially less data that has been encrypted using any one key.

-TKIP brought the following security features using legacy hardware and the underlying WEP encryption (pp. 714-715):
+WPA brought the following security features using legacy hardware and the underlying WEP encryption (Odom, 2020, pp. 714-715):

 ■ MIC: This efficient algorithm adds a hash value to each frame as a message integrity check to prevent tampering; commonly called “Michael” as an informal reference to MIC.